 Isolation is not good for anyone, and even if you have lots of friends, it can be isolating to feel like you are different from them in some basic way.
 Seeking out people who share that difference gives you a sense of belonging that is difficult to get otherwise.

-Unique Relationship Challenges For Asexual Dating
+Unique Relationship Challenges

-Of course, some challenges will have to be dealt with head-on, such as discussions on compromising about physical intimacy.
+Of course, some challenges will have to be dealt with head-on, such as discussions on compromising physical intimacy.
 Even two asexual individuals may have to compromise on this issue.
 That's because not every asexual person is the same.

 What If You Don't Want To Use A Dating Site?